sequenceiq/docker-kylin/README.md

 ```
  kylin-deploy-cluster 3
 ```
+(This will start a hadoop cluster with 3 ndoes; Kylin will run in the first node 'amb0'; It is okay to start the cluster with 1 node)

 Once the container is up and running you can reach out to the Kylin UI.
 First you will need to find the IP address of the container:
 ```